-Chronic Fatigue Syndrome (CFS) is commonly seen in Gulf War Veterans, but it is certainly not limited to this group.
-Unfortunately, it is one of the most difficult disabilities to diagnose and prove, making it even more challenging for Veterans to receive disability compensation from the VA.
-The primary symptoms of CFS are lingering exhaustion and tiredness that can last for years after a Veteran has finished their time in the military.
+Unfortunately, CFS is one of the most difficult disabilities to diagnose and prove, making it even more challenging for Veterans to receive disability compensation from the VA.
+The primary symptoms of CFS in Gulf War Veterans are lingering exhaustion and tiredness that can last for years after a Veteran has finished their time in the military.

 CFS is often referred to under the umbrella of Gulf War Syndrome.
 Many Gulf War Veterans returned from their time serving in the military exhibiting CFS symptoms, and many of these Veterans also continue to struggle with other troubling symptoms.

-Gulf War Veterans often suffer these symptoms alongside Chronic Fatigue Syndrome.
 The combination of these symptoms, often referred to as Gulf War Syndrome, is described by the VA as a “Chronic Multisymptom Illness.”
 The VA views these symptoms as grounds for receiving disability compensation if a Veteran can establish a connection between their symptoms and their military service.

-Often, we hear from Veterans who have already filed their own appeals or received a denial notice leading them to feel discouraged from the process entirely.
+In some situations, chronic fatigue syndrome can be difficult to medically verify.
+However, that does not mean you should be denied the benefits that you deserve.
+If the VA has denied you benefits for CFS, you can appeal and prompt the VA to review their decision regarding your claim.
+Often, we hear from Veterans who have already filed their own appeals or received a denial notice, leading them to feel discouraged from the process entirely.
 However, we urge Veterans to keep their appeals open and maintain their effective date to ensure they receive all the disability compensation they are entitled to.
 In this blog, we will look at why CFS is a challenging disability to qualify for and how we can potentially help ease and increase your odds throughout the appeals process.

 The first and most vital step in the process is establishing or providing evidence of a valid diagnosis of CFS through a licensed medical practitioner.
 However, CFS cases are not held to the same standard of proof necessary to establish service connection that most other VA disability claims are held to.
-According to the VA, Chronic Fatigue Syndrome “must have emerged during active duty in the Southwest Asia theater of military operations by December 31, 2021, and be at least 10 percent disabling” in order to meet the basic qualifications necessary to apply for a CFS-related disability rating.
+According to the VA, chronic fatigue syndrome “must have emerged during active duty in the Southwest Asia theater of military operations by December 31, 2021, and be at least 10 percent disabling” in order to meet the basic qualifications necessary to apply for a CFS-related disability rating.

 Because the VA places specific requirements on Veterans with CFS, there are numerous pitfalls that a Veteran can run into when filing a claim for disability benefits.
 Unfortunately, without sticking to the VA’s requirements, you are likely to have your claim denied and end up without the disability benefits that you need and deserve.
 To avoid a denial of your claim, present the VA with as much medical evidence as possible to verify a link between your symptoms and your military service.

-The VA pays attention to how Chronic Fatigue Syndrome affects a Veteran’s life.
+The VA pays attention to how chronic fatigue syndrome affects a Veteran’s life.
 If your disability has hindered you from working, maintaining healthy relationships with friends and family, or completing everyday tasks, the VA is more likely to view your condition as significantly disabling.
 The more your CFS and other Gulf War Syndrome symptoms affect your life, the higher your disability rating is likely to be.

-Unlike most disability ratings given by the VA, CFS ratings are restricted to 5 levels as opposed to the 10 level increments normally available.
+Unlike most disability ratings given by the VA, CFS ratings are restricted to 5 levels, as opposed to the 10-level increments normally available.
 The rating scale is as follows:

 The appeals process involves a decision review, in which the VA may accept additional evidence that can lead to a higher rating.
 Sometimes, depending on the appeal lane you choose, the VA may pass your claim to a senior official for another review.
 Going through the appeals process with an experienced attorney could increase your chances of getting a favorable outcome in your claim.